pgibler/cmdh/README.md

 ### ollama

+Ensure your ollama server is running locally with the same model installed and running in ollama that you have configured using `cmdh configure` if you would like to use ollama to process the application prompts.

-To configure cmdh to use ollama, you must have an ollama server running locally with a model installed.
-You can install ollama and Mistral on Linux using the following commands:
+You can install ollama, download the Dolphin Mistral model, and run it on Linux using the following commands:

 ```
 curl https://ollama.ai/install.sh | sh
-ollama run mistral
+ollama run dolphin-mistral
 ```

 Once the server is running, make sure the base URL of the ollama server matches what you have configured.
-By default, the URL is `http://localhost:11434` in both ollama and the .env file.
+By default, the URL is `http://localhost:11434` in both ollama and the configured .env file in the cloned project folder.

 ## Roadmap